 The report provides a summary of the council's revenue budget for 2023/24 detailed in Appendix 1.
 The council's net revenue budget is £250.793m (£233.696m in 22/23).
-The position on service and corporate budgets is a forecast overspend of £3.446m (£3.119m overspend last month), increased this month mainly due to additional pressures within Social Care and Housing and Environment budgets offset by savings in the Capital Financing budget.
+The position on service and corporate budgets is a forecast overspend of £3.316m (£3.446m overspend last month), reduced this month due to release of corporate contingency offset by additional pressures mainly within Adult Social Care and Homelessness.
 Services need to review all the expenditure and income in their areas to mitigate the impact of the overall budget overspend.
 The budget mitigation reserve can cover this overspend in the current year, however that will reduce the resources available to meet unforeseen pressures in future years.
 Narrative around the current risks and assumptions underlying this assessment are outlined in Section 6 and Appendix 2.